 Budgies are among the most popular pet birds.
 They’re smart, adorable, and hardy.
-Also sometimes known as parakeets (not a specific term), these small birds also have playful personalities that will keep you and your family entertained for hours.
+Also sometimes known as parakeets (not a specific term), these small birds have playful personalities that will keep you and your family entertained for hours.

 Bread and Budgies